RafaySystems/terraform-provider-rafay/docs/resources/gke_cluster.md

 ***Optional***

-- `default_node_locations` (Block List, Max: 1) For Zonal cluster increase availability by selecting more than one zone.
-For Regional cluster By default, Kubernetes Engine runs nodes of a regional cluster across three zones within a region.
+- `default_node_locations` (Block List, Max: 1)
+For Zonal cluster increase availability by selecting more than one zone.
+For Regional cluster, by default Kubernetes Engine runs nodes of a regional cluster across three zones within a region.
 Select this option if you want to manually specify the zones in which this cluster's nodes run.
 All zones must be within the same region. (see [below for nested schema](#nestedblock--spec--config--location--default_node_locations))

 <a id="nestedblock--spec--config--location--config"></a>
 ### Nested Schema for `spec.config.location.config`

-- `region` (String) Regional location in which the cluster's control plane and nodes are located.
 For ZonalCluster only zone information is sufficient.
 For Regional Cluster, both region and zone should be provided.

+- `region` (String) Regional location in which the cluster's control plane and nodes are located.
 - `zone` (String) Zone in the region where bootstrap VM is created for cluster provisioning.
-For ZonalCluster only zone information is sufficient.
-For Regional
-Cluster, both region and zone should be provided.

 <a id="nestedblock--spec--config--location--default_node_locations"></a>
 ### Nested Schema for `spec.config.location.default_node_locations`

-***Optional***

 - `enabled` (Boolean) Enable providing default node locations
 - `zones` (List of String) List of zones.
 Increase availability by providing more than one zone.
 The same number of nodes will be deployed to each zone in the list.

 <a id="nestedblock--spec--config--network"></a>